-19 Low-Key Ways to Keep Your House Warm This Winter
+18 Hacks to Help Keep Your House Warm This Winter

 Check the Radiators

 If you have furniture blocking the radiators, you’re blocking heat from getting into the room.
 Move the couch away from the radiator and the room should warm up faster.
-Hide an ugly radiator with these 12 clever cover ideas.
+If you were using furniture to hide the radiator, you can always install a radiator cover to camouflage it while still allowing it to distribute heat.

 Are the Dampers Open?